 In commodity-dependent plants, such as combined cycle plants, the price of the commodity must also be taken into account.
 Combined cycle power is all about natural gas, where prices are rising on the international markets which Spain is obliged to use.

 Power generation is not always constant

-There are times of the day, month or year when the demand for electricity in our country rises or falls.
-We know that in the coldest months we usually turn on our heaters, while in the hotter months we turn on our fans or air conditioners.
-It is also clear that most people sleep at night, reducing energy consumption.
+There are certain times of the day, month or year when the demand for electricity in our country rises or falls.
+We know that in the coldest months we usually turn on our heaters or our central heating, while in the warmer months we turn on our air conditioning.
+And, of course, most people sleep during the night - when energy consumption falls dramatically.

-Therefore, the higher the demand for energy, the higher the prices that the distributing companies will pay per kWh.
-And the opposite is also true.
-For this reason, in off-peak hours, those with the lowest demand, you will see that the regulated market prices are usually lower.
+The higher the demand for energy, the higher the electricity prices that energy suppliers will pay per MWh.
+And the reverse is also true.